Bensmithbortey/MyTreeTutorAppiOS/README.md

 ### Installation

-1. Unzip the file.
-2. Open the file and double click "MyTreeTutorApp.xcodeproj"
-3. Now the project should be open.
-4. On the top bar you should see "MyTreeApp (iOS)".
-Click it and selct iPad Pro (11-inch).
-5. Click run.
-This will run the app on a iPad Simulator.
-6. Enjoy!

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/Bensmithbortey/MyTreeTutorAppiOS.git
    ```
-1. Unzip the file.
+2. Unzip the file.
-2. Open the file and double click "MyTreeTutorApp.xcodeproj"
+3. Open the file and double click "MyTreeTutorApp.xcodeproj"
-3. Now the project should be open.
+4. Now the project should be open.
-4. On the top bar you should see "MyTreeApp (iOS)".
+5. On the top bar you should see "MyTreeApp (iOS)".
 Click it and selct iPad Pro (11-inch).
-5. Click run.
+6. Click run.
 This will run the app on a iPad Simulator.
-6. Enjoy!
+7. Enjoy!

 <!-- CONTACT -->